 If you have already graduated, briefly (4000 characters max) summarize your activities since graduation.

 This question provides you with an opportunity to highlight

-what activities you have been involved with since graduating
+what activities you have been involved with since graduating from your undergraduate institution.

 Just like with descriptions of activities in any other section of the application, your answer should be complete yet to the point.

 You should highlight why you became involved in the activity, what your responsibilities or contributions were, what you have learned or what impact the activity has had on you.

 You should use the space provided wisely and focus on the activities that are going to advance your case and paint you as a stronger candidate for admission to medical school.

 Oftentimes, applicants talk about obtaining a Master's Degree, continuing or finishing the research they had started in their undergraduate program, going on a mission trip to an underserved country, working as an EMT, etc.

 If there is an important aspect of your personal background or identity, not addressed elsewhere in the application, that you would like to share with the Committee, we invite you to do so here.
 Many applicants will not need to answer this question.

 So, unless there is truly an aspect of you or your life that you have not addressed well enough in the rest of the application, you should leave this section blank.
 Even if there is a significant challenge you faced in your life, most of the time it is already addressed in the personal statement or other parts of the application.

 With the above caveats in mind, the question is worded relatively vaguely.
 Therefore, it is fair game to talk about such issues as:

--finding yourself in a minority (gender, race, etc) in an educational environment
+Finding yourself in a minority (gender, race, etc) in an educational environment

--difficult family circumstances not already addressed or only briefly mentioned
+Difficult family circumstances not already addressed or only briefly mentioned

--being an immigrant or from an immigrant family if you can convincingly articulate the impact and significance of this circumstance
+Being an immigrant or from an immigrant family if you can convincingly articulate the impact and significance of this circumstance

--substantial experiences with other cultures and impact these have had on you.
+Substantial experiences with other cultures and impact these have had on you.

 This, of course, is not an exhaustive list.
 There may be many other situations that warrant further attention.

 Discuss how the situation you overcame made you stronger or changed your perspective and how you are going to use the skills you learned to help you become a compassionate and effective physician.
 Do not use this section to seek "pity" from the committee - it does not work and can and does backfire!

 Harvard Medical School Application Timeline:

-AMCAS Application Submission Deadline: October 15, 2019
+AMCAS Application Submission Deadline:

-Secondary Application Submission Deadline: October 22, 2019
+Secondary Application Submission Deadline:

-Admissions Decisions Released: Early March 2020
+Admissions Decisions Released:

-Acceptance Response Deadline: April 30, 2020
+Acceptance Response Deadline:

-For more information about the medical school application process,
+For more information about the Harvard medical school admissions process,